lapertme2/sam-3d-objects-win/README.md

 ## Download necessory files
 #### sam-3d-objects/checkpoints
->#use huggingface to download or modescope to download
+>#use huggingface to download or modelscope to download
 #move all download files to sam-3d-objects\checkpoints\hf\